et9719/hangman/README.md

 - Between each page or turn in the game I have cleared the terminal to make it clearer for the user to read.

 ### Extra features
 - I had enough time at the end of this project to add both the hangman image and also give the user the choice of an easy game or a hard game.
-I had originally put these down as future features but am happy to have been able to impliment them before handing my project in.
+I had originally put these down as future features but am happy to have been able to implement them before handing my project in.

+1. The hangman image will change throughout the game, every time the user guesses a letter wrong, the image adds a section.
 <img src="images/hang-img.png" alt="Screenshot of hangman image">

+2. The user now has a choice to play from two different lists of words, one having shorter words that would be easier to guess and the other being longer words that would be a little trickier to figure out.
 <img src="images/level.png" alt="Screenshot of the question what level would the user like to play">

 Go back to [Table of contents](#table-of-contents)